RainDance74/Stride/README.md

 # How do I build it? 💻

-The easiest way to build Stride is with Docker.
-Simply run `docker compose up` to build the application.
-However, this won't display anything on your local machine.

 Before of building it, you should first install certificates on your local machine.
 Why?
 [Because](https://github.com/microsoft/dotnet-framework-docker/issues/799).

 **With Visual Studio**